warrant-dev/awesome-authorization/README.md

 - [Implementing Role Based Access Control](https://blog.warrant.dev/implementing-role-based-access-control) - How-to/implementation guide for basic RBAC in an application.
 - [Permissions Systems: Category Notes](https://kojo.blog/permissions-sytems/) - An overview of the permissions systems landscape.
 - [Web App Access Control Design](https://owasp.org/www-pdf-archive/ASDC12-Access_Control_Designs_and_Pitfalls.pdf) - A presentation highlighting best practices for implementing access control in web apps.
+- [What Do Authentication and Authorization Mean in Zero Trust?](https://thenewstack.io/what-do-authentication-and-authorization-mean-in-zero-trust/) - How to think about Authn and Authz within a Zero Trust Architecture.

 ## Authz In Practice
 - [What's the Best Authorization Framework?
 None At All](https://www.betterment.com/engineering/security-framework) - Opinionated blog post detailing Betterment's approach to authz.